 Dear [employer’s name],

-My name is [your name], and I greatly admire the work in [product/service] that [company name] is doing.
-I am reaching out to you today because I saw your email address listed as the contact person for an open [job/position] posted online.
+My name is [your name], and I greatly admire the work in [product/service] that [company] is doing.
+I am contacting you today because I saw your email address listed as the contact person for an open [job/position] posted online.
 I have attached my resume and a cover letter to this email, and I hope you will consider me for this role.

-I have attached my [resume/CV/work samples] for your review.
+I have attached my [resume/CV/work samples] for review.

 Sincerely,